MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 ## Installation

+**Warning: this code is still a work in progress, so it's not ready to be used in its fullness right now.
+Primarily, training data pre-processing needs to be refined.
+Updates will soon follow! :)**

 To set up the environment and install the required dependencies, it's recommended to use Conda.
 Follow these steps:
 1. **Clone this repository**: